TonyXTYan/CHSH-Game/README.md

 ## Overview

-**CHSH Game** is a multiplayer, web-based implementation of the famous quantum CHSH Bell's inequality.
+**CHSH Game** is an real-time multiplayer web app of the CHSH (Clauser-Horne-Shimony-Holt) Bell's inequality.
-It allows teams to compete in a game to explore quantum-classical boundaries.
-This project also features a real-time dashboard of the CHSH parameters and various statistics.
-Currently it support upto 30 teams (60 players).
+Teams of two players answer random A/B/X/Y questions while a host dashboard tracks scores and CHSH statistics.

 - Live demo:
     - ⚠️ As of May 2025, this game is hosted on the free[\*](https://community.fly.io/t/clarification-on-fly-ios-free-tier-and-billing-policy/20909/4)[^](https://fly.io/docs/about/pricing/) tier on [fly.io](https://fly.io) (Sydney server) and it only supports one game instance at a time across the entire interenet.
 If you wish to host your own game or development, you can simply fork this repo and deploy your own instance.